 Dr. J.D.
-Handshoe joined the faculty of Berry College as Artist Affiliate in Low Brass in the fall of 2019.
+Handshoe joined the faculty of Berry College as Artist Affiliate in Low Brass in the fall of 2019, and the faculty of Kennesaw State University as Part-Time Assistant Professor of trombone in the fall of 2020.

 J.D. has been involved in several recording projects as both a performer and recording engineer/producer, including performing on Justin Croushore’s debut album Stuff, and With Sword and Crown released with the University of Kentucky Trombone Choir on New Branch Records, and acting as producer and recording engineer on Bradley Kerns’ 2018 album Splotch Ecology.